MasterNinad/RenameIt/README.md

 # RenameIt
 Rename It is a super simple python application that renames your files numerically.
+I am a very beginner, so please share suggestions and issues (if you have any).